Danishs112/Covid-19-ChatBot/README.md

 # Covid-19 ChatBot using IBM Watson

-I have build a covid-19 chatbot with IBM watson and successfully deploy in a website.Train with different questions like:
+ Build a covid-19 chatbot with IBM watson and successfully deploy in a website.Train with different questions like:
 - what is covid-19
 - where it come from
 - how it spread